How Long Will Your Seeds Last?January 24th, 2009

 I keep getting this question emailed to me over and over again, asked in slightly different ways.

 For the longest keeping seeds, five to ten years or more, I offer seeds sealed in foil pouches.
 This includes Our Garden Security Collection, Our Garden Bean Collection, and two small grains.
-Hulless Oats and Rye.
+Hulless Oats and Winter Rye.
 These have been carefully dried and a desiccant packet has been added.
 They are properly prepared for even longer storage in your refrigerator.
 In your freezer they will last much longer, like Grampa Neffs beans, which were frozen for 22 years before I planted them in my 2007 garden.

 Since this article was first written in 2009, we have also added Our Super Survival Pack, which is our most popular item and Our Spring Security Collection to our Products page.
 These collections of seeds are also carefully dried, packed with a desiccant and sealed in a vapor proof foil pouch.